Youngha1994/lost-marbles/README.md

 # Game Design Document

-<b>Title</b>: Lost Marbles (PENDING) \
+<b>Title</b>: Cats Out of the Bag \
 <b>Description</b>: Rougelike match-3 game

 The game starts on a game board.
 This game board can be different shapes and sizes.
 Level 1 starts with a 8x8 grid.

-Player starts with a bag of marbles (starting number TBD). \
+Player starts with a bag of items (starting number TBD). \
-Top tray is filled with marbles from the bag. \
+Top tray is filled with items from the bag. \
-Marbles fall from the tray into the grid. \
+Items fall from the tray into the grid. \
-There is 1 marble per square with different colors, patterns, and materials. \
+There is 1 item per square with different colors, patterns, and materials. \
-Player selects and moves marble one space in cardinal direction. \
+Player selects and moves item one space in cardinal direction. \
-Matching 3+ pops marbles off the grid back into the bag. \
+Matching 3+ pops items off the grid back into the bag. \
-Marbles fall and may combo to more matches. \
+Items fall and may combo to more matches. \
-Matched marbles are replaced from the tray until empty. \
+Matched items are replaced from the tray until empty. \
-If the tray is empty, no more marbles are replaced.
+If the tray is empty, no more items are replaced.
-Once all matches are finished, marbles from the bag are returned to the tray.
+Once all matches are finished, items from the bag are returned to the tray.

-See <i>Marble designs</i>.
+See <i>Item designs</i>.

-## Marble designs
+## Item designs
-A marble can have a color and material or be a specific pattern. \
+A item can have a color and material or be a specific pattern. \
 Consider: is this too many variations?

 ### Colors